Owen Miller Player Props: Brewers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 22nd in the league.
+- The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 21st in MLB.

-- The Diamondbacks' 4.44 team ERA ranks 20th among all MLB pitching staffs.
+- The Diamondbacks' 4.48 team ERA ranks 22nd across all league pitching staffs.

-- Diamondbacks pitchers combine to surrender 82 total home runs at a clip of 1.1 per game (to rank 17th in baseball).
+- Diamondbacks pitchers combine to rank 18th in baseball in home runs allowed (83 total, 1.1 per game).

-- His most recent appearance came on Thursday against the Philadelphia Phillies, when the righty went four innings, surrendering five earned runs while giving up 10 hits.
+- Gallen (8-2) gets the starting nod for the Diamondbacks in his 16th start of the season.
+He has a 2.96 ERA in 91 1/3 innings pitched, with 100 strikeouts.

-- The 25-year-old has a 5.30 ERA and 5.8 strikeouts per nine innings across 14 games this season, while giving up a batting average of .300 to opposing hitters.
+- The righty last pitched on Saturday against the Cleveland Guardians, when he went seven innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.